sdelafond/scout-client/README.markdown

     $ scout

-to start installation wizard.
+to start the installation wizard.
 You'll need your server key, provided via Scout's web UI, to continue.
 Scout's web UI also provides additional troubleshooting and Ruby installation instructions.

 ## Running the Scout Agent